-- 1. Read GENERAL RULES. - ALL CLOTHING EXHIBITS WILL BE JUDGED at the Fashion Revue, on Saturday, July 13, at ElDorado High School.
-4-Hers, leaders and parents are responsible for getting items there to be judged. - 3.
-All constructed items must be checked-in at the fair on Saturday, July 20, 1:00 to 3:00 PM. - 4.
-Members who wish to participate in Fashion Revue (Clothing Construction) must pre-enter in Division Q and follow rules listed for Fashion Revue. - 5.
-All work exhibited must be the product of the 2018-2019 club work. - 6.
-Garments may be worn before exhibited but, if so, must be carefully laundered or cleaned before being exhibited. - 7.
+Read GENERAL RULES.

+- All Clothing Construction Exhibits will be judged at the Fashion Revue on July 11, 2020.
+4-Hers, leaders and parents are responsible for getting items there to be judged. - 2.
+Members who wish to participate in Fashion Revue Constructed Garments Revue must pre-enter in Division Q and follow rules listed for Fashion Revue. - 3.
+All constructed items must be checked-in for display purposes at the fair on July 17th from 5:00 PM 7:00 PM. - 4.
+All work exhibited must be the product of the 2019-2020 club work. - 5.
+Garments may be worn before exhibited but, if so, must be carefully laundered or cleaned before being exhibited. - 6.
 Items may be entered in the State Fair if garment receives a purple ribbon.
-(If classes are available at State Fair and 4-H age requirement is met.) - Labels: Must be typewritten or printed on 3" x 21⁄2 " piece of cloth attached on the inside of garment, back of neck, center back of waistband, or left end of apron band.
-Label must contain: Name, Class, and Club. - 9.
-Club members may make no more than 5 entries in their age class plus 1 educational notebook. - 10.
-Members can also bring a photo of themselves in the outfit for display at the fair. - 11.
+(If classes are available at State Fair and 4-H age requirement is met.) - 7.
+Labels: Must be typewritten or printed on 3" x 21⁄2 " piece of cloth attached on the inside of garment, back of neck, center back of waistband, or left end of apron band.
+Label must contain: Name, Class, and Club. - 8.
+Club members may make no more than 5 entries in their age class plus 1 educational notebook. - 9.
+Members can also bring a photo of themselves in the outfit for display at the fair. - 10.
 Educational Classes Share with others what you learned in this project.
 If a poster, it must not be larger than 22" high by 28" wide.
 May be a notebook or other display.
 Take care to select durable materials that will withstand Fair Conditions.
 Total display space must be no more than 12" high by 12" deep and 18" long.
 No card table displays are allowed.
-Name and club must be clearly marked on educational exhibit. - 12.
-Educational Exhibits will be judged with other Clothing Construction entries on Saturday, July 14 and must be checked-in and displayed with the other Clothing at the fair. - 13.
-The exhibitor may attach any information which would be helpful for the judge to know. - 14.
+Name and club must be clearly marked on educational exhibit. - 11.
+Educational Exhibits will be judged with other Clothing Construction entries on Saturday, July 11 and must be checked-in and displayed with the other Clothing at the fair. - 12.
+The exhibitor may attach any information which would be helpful for the judge to know. - 13.
 Exhibits may consist of an article, garment or outfit constructed or an educational exhibit prepared by the 4-Her.